ioryn/crna/src/content/blog/loris-malaguzzis-legacy.md

 ---
 title: Loris Malaguzzi's Legacy
-description: s many educators have a break during the summer months in Canada, we at the Calgary Reggio Network want to take this time to focus on Loris Malaguzzi and his enduring legacy.
+description: As many educators have a break during the summer months in Canada, we at the Calgary Reggio Network want to take this time to focus on Loris Malaguzzi and his enduring legacy.
 author: Malhora Mulhurn